Do you need help with goal setting in your personal or professional life?

 Here are some tips to help you set a goal that’s super-specific:

-Think about how you’d like to transform your life.
+Think about how you’d like to transform your life

-Determine if your goal passes the genie test.
+Determine if your goal passes the genie test

 Imagine a magic genie has suddenly appeared beside you.
-The genie will grant you one wish, any wish you’d like.
+Now, the genie will grant you one wish, any wish you’d like.
 The only caveat?
 You must be 100% explicit in your answer.
 Otherwise, you may get something you didn’t want.
 Now, take a moment to think about your goal as if it were your wish.

-Is your goal clear enough for the genie grant you what you desire?
-Is it painfully clear and evident as to what it is you want when it comes to your goal?
 Remember, ask and you’ll receive.
 For example, if you tell the genie you want more money, it might give you a $1.
 Technically speaking, you’d have more money than you did just a few minutes ago.
-It would be much better to tell the genie you wanted a specific amount of money (more on that in just a moment…).
+So, it would be much better to tell the genie you wanted a specific amount of money (more on that in just a moment…).

-You need a goal that is measurable.
+You need a goal that is measurable

 Let’s take a look at some general goals and convert them into more measurable goals:

-• I want to lose excess body fat becomes I want to lose 10 pounds of excess body fat
+- I want to lose excess body fat becomes I want to lose 10 pounds of excess body fat

-• I want to organize the papers on top of my desk at work becomes I want to organize the papers on top of my desk into 15 file folders
+- I want to organize the papers on top of my desk at work becomes I want to organize the papers on top of my desk into 15 file folders

-• I want to sell unwanted belongings to the local consignment shop becomes I want to sell 25 unwanted articles of clothing to the local consignment shop
+- And I want to sell unwanted belongings to the local consignment shop becomes I want to sell 25 unwanted articles of clothing to the local consignment shop

 Here are some tips to help you set a goal that’s measurable:

-Make sure your method of measurement makes sense for your goal.
+Make sure your method of measurement makes sense for your goal

-It’s crucial you have the right method of measurement attached to your goal.
-Otherwise, you’ll be hard-pressed to track or evaluate your progress!
 For instance, if your goal is to write a book, you wouldn’t measure your progress by inches of text written, as in, “I wrote 5 inches of text today”.
 You’d probably measure your progress by number of words or pages written.

-Does your method of measurement make sense for your goal?
-Could you describe your method of measurement easily to a friend or family member?
 When in doubt, double-check your method of measurement is truly in alignment with your goal and won’t cause you unnecessary confusion or complication in future.

-Confirm you have the tool(s) available to measure your goal.
+Confirm you have the tool(s) available to measure your goal

-You need a goal that is achievable.
+You need a goal that is achievable

 When it comes to setting goals, you need to set a goal that you can reach or attain.
 Your goal has to be something that you can actually physically execute; achievable means you can actually achieve it.